ValentinaHutter/openeo-test-suite/README.md

 - `--processes` to define a comma-separated list of processes to test against.
   - Example: `--processes=min,load_stac,apply,reduce_dimension`.
+  - Note that processes specified with this option are always selected, irrespective of their "experimental" status and the presence of the `--experimental` option discussed below.
 - `--process-levels` to select whole groups of processes based on predefined [process profiles](https://openeo.org/documentation/1.0/developers/profiles/processes.html), specified as a comma-separated list of levels.